zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 class that is a singleton object storing and persisting the Neptune run state across the pipeline.

-## 🪐 Using Neptune as an Experiment Tracker
+## 🪐 Using the Neptune Experiment Tracker

 With the new Neptune integration, one can easily create a Neptune experiment tracker component and use it in any step in a pipeline.